LSEG-API-Samples/LSEG-API-Samples-Example.RDP.Python.GenericBulkFile.Workflow/Article.md

 ![figure-5](images/postman3.png "create a personal workspace")

-The new workspace will appear on the list.
+The new workspace will be appear on the list.

 ![figure-6](images/postman4.png "create a personal workspace success")